RMPR/atbswp/CONTRIBUTING.md

 Actually it's not really formal, but if you spot any issue, you can always submit a PR :)
+# Add a new language
+Create a file in the `lang` directory following the format of the language files already there, we also accept typo fixes.

 # Install the development libraries
 To be able to build atbswp, we rely on a couple of tools `poetry` for the wheel and `pyinstaller` to build standalone executables for the supported platforms, you can find both on PyPI.